Abhinickz/learn_rust/notes_rust.md

 #	This while loop approch here in this case is error prone.
 #	we could cause the program to panic if the index length is incorrect.

-#	It’s also slow, because the compiler adds runtime code to perform
+#	It’s (while?) also slow, because the compiler adds runtime code to perform.
 #	The conditional check on every element on every iteration through the loop.

 // while Loop: